odedneeman/Optimal-Pandemic-Control/README.md

 *	**FeedbackControl**: Contains code for policy optimizations and simulations using a feedback control algorithm.
 *	**accumHarm**: Conatins some results of welfare loss across diseases and policies.

+The code was developed using MATLAB R2023a and MATLAB R2023b